-Has your heart ever skipped a beat because someone didn’t use their turn signal?
-As an example, the absence of that ‘heads-up’ can quickly put safety at risk, and it 'turns' out that our bodies rely on similar mechanisms everyday.
+Has your heart ever skipped a beat because someone didn't use their turn signal?
+For example, the absence of that 'heads-up' can quickly put safety at risk, and it 'turns' out that our bodies rely on similar mechanisms every day.

-Inside each person is an essential orchestra of cellular signalling.
-Yet, rather than a single conductor like the example of driving, inside the body is a group of conductors, or glands (e.g. pituitary, adrenals, pancreas, etc), which produce hormones responsible for regular health maintenance (i.e. signalling).
+Inside each person is an essential orchestra of cellular signaling.
+Yet, rather than a single conductor like the example of driving, inside the body is a group of conductors or glands (e.g., pituitary, adrenals, pancreas, etc.), which produce hormones responsible for regular health maintenance (i.e., signaling).

-Similar to neuro-transmitters, where imbalance may make us feel sluggish or sad, our hormones (endocrine system) aren’t much different.
-These too can have direct effects on mood, health and even longevity – though often they’re not as familiar to most of us.
+Like neuro-transmitters, where imbalance may make us feel sluggish or sad, our hormones (endocrine system) aren't much different.
+These, too, can directly affect mood, health, and even longevity – though often they're not as familiar to most of us.

 Endocrine glands release hormones into our circulatory system to signal between one another.
-These effects are interconnected, and can directly influence the behaviour of cells throughout the body.
+These effects are interconnected and can directly influence the behavior of cells throughout the body.

-Examples include the regulation of respiration, energy output and growth, as well as reproduction and sexual health.
-Too much or too little of even one hormone may cause imbalances to pile-up which may lead to disease.
+Examples include the regulation of respiration, energy output, growth, reproduction, and sexual health.
+Too much or too little of even one hormone may cause imbalances to pile up, which may lead to disease.

-Here we review some important hormones to know about, what steps you might take to support your body’s equilibrium, and where matcha might fit into a complete approach to health.
+Here we review some essential hormones to know about, what steps you might take to support your body's equilibrium, and where matcha might fit into a complete approach to health.

 Cortisol and Green Tea Antioxidants

-Cortisol is released by the adrenals, and typically becomes elevated in times of worry or fear.
-During these times when the body is under pressure or anticipating a stressful event, the sympathetic nervous system increases release of this “fight-or-flight” hormone.
+Cortisol is released by the adrenals and typically becomes elevated in times of worry or fear.
+When the body is under pressure or anticipating a stressful event, the sympathetic nervous system increases the release of this "fight-or-flight" hormone.

-Our body in-part relies on cortisol to focus cellular activities on survival, even though rarely these days is livelihood at risk.
-It’s one signal that tells the body to slow digestion, increase heart rate, and elevate blood pressure, blood sugar.
+Our body, in part, relies on cortisol to focus cellular activities on survival, even though rarely these days is livelihood at risk.
+For example, one signal tells the body to slow digestion, increase heart rate, and elevate blood sugar pressure.

-On the backend, our bodies’ strong reaction to cortisol is one which is a shift away from balance.
-In essence, cells are temporarily shutting off many other essential, healthy functions.
+Our bodies' strong reaction to cortisol is a shift away from the balance on the backend.
+In essence, cells temporarily shut off many other essential, healthy functions.

 And when chronically elevated?
 Cortisol is associated with oxidative stress, shortened telomeres (a key player in longevity), and lowered immune function.

-This status is also associated with diseases of the cardiovascular system, inflammatory disorders, and more.
+This status is also associated with cardiovascular system diseases, inflammatory disorders, and more.